 The Villages of the Calista Region

-The Association of Village Council Presidents (AVCP) is one of the 12 original Alaska Native 501(c)(3) nonprofit organizations established by the federal government in 1964.
+The Association of village Council president (AVCP) is one of the 12 original Alaska Native 501(c)(3) nonprofit organizations established by the federal government in 1964.
 AVCP is comprised of 56 villages and 45 village corporations.
-It serves its member tribes by providing, at their request, a variety of social service, human development and culturally relevant programs that promote tribal self-determination and self-governance and work to protect tribal culture and traditions.
+It serves its member tribes by providing, at their request, a variety of social service, human development and culturally relevant programs that promote tribal self-determination and self-governance and works to protect tribal culture and traditions.
 AVCP provides these services through funding by federal and state grants, and a variety of other grant sources.